Spring Birding Paddle

 • Google Calendar ICS

-Spotted at the 2023 Bike & Bird!
+A fun find from the 2024 Bike & Bird!

 Getting There: This event will start and end at 1809 N Broadacre Rd, Portland, OR 97217, a short ride from the Delta Park/Vanport MAX Station.
 Free parking is available on site.